 - Public Interest Law

-Barbara Fedders is an Assistant Professor of Law.
-She directs the Youth Justice Clinic, in which her students represent young people in delinquency proceedings and school suspension appeals.
+Barbara Fedders is an Associate Professor of Law.
+She is the Director of Clinical Programs and faculty supervisor of the Youth Justice Clinic, in which her students represent young people in delinquency proceedings and school suspension appeals and adults convicted as minors in parole proceedings and clemency petitions.
 In 2018, she received the UNC School of Law Robert G. Byrd Award for Excellence and Creativity in Teaching.
 She lectures at continuing legal education programs across the country and in 2019 was named a certified trainer by the National Juvenile Defender Center Juvenile Training Immersion Program.
 Her research focuses on the intersection between criminal law and school discipline, policing and inequality, and the legal regulation of LGBTQ youth in child welfare and juvenile justice systems.
-Her scholarship has appeared in the Iowa Law Review, Indiana Law Journal, and North Carolina Law Review, among others.
+Her scholarship has appeared or is forthcoming in the California Law Review, UCLA Law Review, Iowa Law Review, Indiana Law Journal, and North Carolina Law Review, among others.
 Fedders also writes for popular audiences, authoring two book chapters and serving as co-editor and contributing author of the Guide to Student Advocacy in North Carolina.
 Her article Schooling at Risk (Iowa Law Review 2018) was awarded the Steven S. Goldberg Award for Excellence in Legal Writing by the Education Law Association.
-The Carolina Center for Public Service named Fedders a Thorp Faculty Engaged Scholar for the 2012-2014 term.
-In 2012, Southerners on New Ground (SONG) presented her their annual “Road Opener” Award for her work supporting marriage equality in North Carolina.
+She is a former Thorp Faculty Engaged Scholar.

 Fedders attended New York University School of Law, where she was a Root-Tilden-Kern Public Interest Scholar and co-founder of the Prisoners’ Rights and Education Project.
 After law school, she was a Soros Justice Fellow and staff attorney at the Massachusetts Committee for Public Counsel Services, a clinical supervisor at Boston College Law School, and a clinical instructor at the Harvard Law School Criminal Justice Institute.
 She is a graduate of the National Criminal Defense College Trial Practice Institute.